 I realize that the holidays of television specials are not, for most people, the holidays of reality.
 Travel is stressful; family is complicated; people have magazine expectations for non-magazine life, and those magazine expectations tend to hurt when they’re crushed.
 One of the best and worst parts about family is that you don’t get to […]

 Every spring, when the ground brings new life and the trees turn every shade of green, I think of Julius.
 Julius and I met in grad school.
-He wore silver-rimmed spectacles, ironed business shirts and dress pants and a neatly trimmed reddish-brown beard that was quickly going gray.
-He came to class with his work […]
+He wore silver-rimmed spectacles, ironed business shirts and dress pants and a neatly trimmed reddish-brown beard that was quickly going gray but lush and full nonetheless, I suspect […]

 My brother, Adam, who is two years and two months younger than I am (but if you heard us together, you’d swear he were the one who’s older), came here to see us last week, arriving around 2 p.m. on his birthday Wednesday and staying through Saturday night.